SeanFromIT/studentloanbilltracker/USCongress.md

 Status: 5/22/2018 - Referred to House Committee on Ways and Means and simultaneously Education and the Workforce

-**<a id="hr" target="_blank" href="">H.R.
+**<a id="hr4508" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr4508">H.R.
 4508 (PROSPER Act of 2017)</a>** -
-Republican education bill vaguely inspired by Trump's stump speeches that eliminates the Public Service Loan Forgiveness program, forbearances, and squashes all IBR/IDR plans to just one 15% of income above 150% poverty line (for family size) IBR plan.
+Republican education bill vaguely inspired by Trump's stump speeches that eliminates the Public Service Loan Forgiveness program, forbearances, and squashes all IBR/IDR plans to just one 15% of income above 150% poverty line (for family size) IBR plan with no forgiveness after X years, although they do cap the total amount to be repaid to the same as you would have paid under the 10-year standard repayment plan.
 Repeals gainful employment requirements and sets the statute of limitations for Borrower Defense actions to 3 years.
 Increases the number of times federal student loans can be rehabbed from one to two.
 Exempts 529 college savings plans from being considered an asset for determination of need (FAFSA).